lRed1/Quantitative-Research/README.md

-Modelling and Analysis about a future price for Gas Contract
+Modelling and Analysis with regressions, about a future price for Gas Contract

 Forecasting
 Analysis